How to Request Barnes-Jewish Hospital Medical Records

 4. Anyone that the patient gives written consent to see their records

 Outside of that scope, no one should view those records ever.
-It is a violation of the law for someone to do so, and there can be major legal implications if someone gets involved in records that they were not supposed to see.
+It is a violation of the law for someone to do so, and there can be major implications if someone gets involved in records that they were not supposed to see.
 Thus, it is apparent that patients' rights are at the forefront of all of the laws set up to protect medical records.
 Still, these laws can create extra burdens when people are simply seeking to request their own records.

 How Things Can Get Messy